matthewsander3/se-group-13/README.md

 Note:
 - Given the short time we had to finish the project, we went for Flask as our back-end because it is lightweight, allows for fast development, and is easy to understand.
 - We hope we used Flask SQLAlchemy to store information in a database for easy data manipulation
-- We hope we used hashing for storing users' password as a more secure way of authentication/autorization
+- We hope we used hashing for storing users' password as a more secure way of authentication

 ## How to run